Вам это будет интересно:

-Tasty Japan: Give the Country a Try
+Tasty Japan: Give the country a try

 Ice cream with a taste of horse meat, pickled insects, fish with deadly venom, etc – Japanese cuisine has things to surprise, amaze and shock you with.
 And truth be told, enumeration of these dishes doesn’t help my appetite at all.
 But we are not after exotic stuff.
 True culinary tourism is an attempt to comprehend mindset and feel national distinctive color through traditional cuisine – not try most exotic dishes.
-Parts of people’s souls, its history and culture are actually concentrated in national dainties.

 Sculpture of the Vatican: history and philosophy

 "A small territory with a great mission" is the motto under which on February 11, 1929 Lateran Treaty between the Kingdom of Italy and the Holy See recognized Vatican as a sovereign territory.
 It was an agreement which opened doors for curious patrons who for centuries had been trading gossip about "What is kept inside Vatican castles?".
-Evil tongues grumbled that the walled enclave protected magic books of how to seize the world, the castle’s cellars hide torture chambers for sinners, and after liturgies alchemists are busy inventing the Philosopher's Stone.
-But when museums welcomed visitors, both guests and the Romans gasped with delight.
-Collectors estimated that the cost of all the works of art featured by almost the smallest country in the world, is 150 times more than the world's GDP.

 Underground Brilliance of the Empire: Budapest Metro

-After having spent merely an hour for a flight from Kiev, I suddenly realized I reached the city where continental Europe’s oldest subway is situated.
+After having spent merely an hour for a flight from Kyiv, I suddenly realized I reached the city where continental Europe’s oldest subway is situated.
 And things that Budapest underground is famous for are not limited to this.
 OUTLOOK sets on a trip around metropolitan of one of the world’s most beautiful cities.
 Want to go down?

 When Bahriddin’s mother was getting ready for work, she was assiduously arranging her hair around her tubeteika.
 It resulted in some sort of a crown.
 On holidays she plaited special adornments into her black hair with a tinge of blue.
 When she walked, they were tinkling slightly to create an aura of a dance.
 And in evenings little Bahriddin couldn’t fall asleep without holding her tight braid in his hands.
-Even now he recalls her long hair adoringly and believes them to be essential element of female beauty.